pachadotdev/r-packages-ubuntu/README.md

 ## Automatically update RStudio Desktop

 The script above configures an APT repository to my server pacha.dev, which offers the same stable RStudio version as rstudio.com.
-The advantage is that when the server is updated, when you run `apt update` it will offer a newer version that you can install with `apt upgrade`.
+The advantage is that when the server is updated and you run `apt update` it will offer a newer version that you can install with `apt upgrade`.

+In other words, the script enables `apt install rstudio`.

 ## Does it work on Debian/Mint/Pop/etc?